Ronald Firbank

-Arthur Annesley Ronald Firbank (17 January 1886 – 21 May 1926) was an innovative English novelist.
-His eight short novels, partly inspired by the London aesthetes of the 1890s, especially Oscar Wilde, consist largely of dialogue, with references to religion, social-climbing, and sexuality.
+Arthur Annesley Ronald Firbank (17 January 1886 – 21 May 1926) was an English novelist.
+His eight short novels, partly inspired by the London aesthetes of the 1890s, especially Oscar Wilde, consist largely of dialogue, with references to religion, social-climbing and sexuality.

-Biography
+Early life

-Arthur Annesley Ronald Firbank was born on 17 January 1886, in Clarges Street, Westminster, the son of a member of parliament, Sir Thomas Firbank, and Lady Firbank, née Harriet Jane Garrett.
+Arthur Annesley Ronald Firbank was born on 17 January 1886 in Clarges Street, Westminster, the son of a member of Parliament, Sir Thomas Firbank, and Harriet Jane, Lady Firbank (née Garrett).
 He had an older brother, Joseph Sydney (born 1884), a younger brother, Hubert Somerset (born 1887), and a sister, Heather (born 1888).
-At the age of fourteen Firbank went briefly to Uppingham School (September 1900 to April 1901) and then on to Trinity Hall, Cambridge.
-He converted to Roman Catholicism in 1907.
-In 1909 he left Cambridge without taking a degree.

-Living off his inheritance, he travelled around Spain, Italy, the Middle East, and North Africa.
-Openly gay and chronically shy, he was an enthusiastic consumer of alcohol and cannabis.
-He died of lung disease in Rome, aged 40, and is buried in the Campo Verano cemetery.
+In September 1900, at the age of 14, Firbank attended Uppingham School in Rutland, from which he graduated in April 1901.
+He thereafter attended Trinity Hall, Cambridge, but he left in 1909 without taking a degree.
+He lived off his inheritance, and spent his time travelling around Spain, Italy, the Middle East and North Africa.

-Work
+Career

 Firbank published his first story, "Odette d'Antrevernes", in 1905, before going up to Cambridge.
 He then produced a series of novels, from The Artificial Princess (written in 1915, published posthumously in 1934) and Vainglory (1915, his longest work) to Concerning the Eccentricities of Cardinal Pirelli (1926, also posthumous).

 Inclinations (1916) is set mainly in Greece, where the fifteen-year-old Mabel Collins is travelling with her chaperone, Miss O'Brookomore.
 Mabel elopes with an Italian conte, but the plot is of minor importance and the interest, as with all Firbank's work, lies in the dialogue.
 His next novel Caprice followed in 1917.

 Valmouth (1919) is based on the lives of various people in a health resort on the West Coast of England; most of the inhabitants are centenarians, and some are older ("the last time I went to the play...was with Charles the Second and Louise de Querouaille, to see Betterton play Shylock").
 The inconsequential plot is concerned with the attempts of two elderly ladies, Mrs Hurstpierpoint and Mrs Thoroughfare, to marry off the heir to Hare-Hatch House, Captain Dick Thoroughfare.
 Captain Thoroughfare, who is engaged to a Black woman, Niri-Esther, is loved frantically by Thetis Tooke, a farmer's daughter, but prefers his 'chum', Jack Whorwood, to both of them.
-Meanwhile Mrs Yajñavalkya, a Black masseuse, manages an alliance between the centenarian Lady Parvula de Panzoust and David Tooke, Thetis's brother.
+Meanwhile Mrs Yajñavalkya, a black masseuse, manages an alliance between the centenarian Lady Parvula de Panzoust and David Tooke, Thetis's brother.
 A musical comedy of 1958 by Sandy Wilson gave the novel some popularity in the 1960s, and has been revived several times and recorded on CD.